Stacked PRs: Code Changes as Narrative

 Aviator’s fast-forward mode is a subset of parallel mode that works by only fast-forwarding your mainline branch to commits with known-good CI states.

 👉 We talked about how Git branches are just pointers to commits above.
-In fast-forward mode, we simply move this pointer forward to a commit that we’ve already validated (instead of merging a PR which generates a new commit which hasn’t already been validated).
+In fast-forward mode, we simply move this pointer forward to a commit that we’ve already validated (instead of merging a PR, which generates a new commit that hasn’t already been validated).

 This means we run the validation in a new branch where we’re able to squash each branch into a single commit: